 Research on sleep

-Below are a just a few research abstracts from around the globe.
+Below are just a few research abstracts from around the globe.
 I guess every country has some sleep issues.
 Some studies focus on sleep, while other studies focus on cancer, pain, etc., where sleep is one component of a larger issue.

 The abstracts below come from PubMed.gov, which is on the website of the NIH (National Institutes of Health).
 If you’re a research fan, it’s a great site with advanced search options.
 Though I’ve not used Google Scholar on this section, scholar.google.com is also a good resource for finding research studies.